The Yorkipoo, a mix between the Yorkshire terrier and poodle, is a small to medium size hybrid pooch.

 Small dogs such as the Yorkie-Poo require 18% protein, 5% fat and 50% carbohydrates in their diet.

-To add variety to your dog’s diet, try feeding dog safe vegetables and fruits such as watermelon or pineapples.
+To add variety to your dog’s diet, try feeding dog safe vegetables and fruits.
+Did you know your dog can eat pineapple? such as watermelon or pineapples.

 Not the most active breed, on average, a Yorkipoo will need between 20 and 30 minutes of exercise each day.

-Like all breeds they get the zoomies every now and again, but this breed does not have the athleticism of other working breeds.
+Like all breeds they get the desire to run around the house every now and again, but this breed does not have the athleticism of other working breeds.

 This pooch’s small size means that often a good play in the local park with some other dogs will be enough exercise for the day.